A Self Developing District Program (SDDP)*

 III.
 Second Year Components: Institution Building and Introduction to Extreme Poverty Elimination

 7) Gender Equality Leadership Training.
 The seventh component starts in the second year when villagers in each VDC area are invited to select 20 women and 20 men they trust and respect, who would benefit from an eight-week leadership training course: a) in principles of good governance (accountability, transparency, inclusive participation, human rights and citizen responsibilities, b) in the principles and skills of results-based management structured to improve the implementation of projects and programs, helping villagers understand the differences between inputs, outputs, outcomes and impact, and c) helping these first 40 villagers to understand how and why adherence to core values strengthens leadership legitimacy (trust and respect).
-RDFs have often mentioned in their reports that training this many women has a revolutionary impact on how and why total communities became committed to helping the extreme poor take themselves out of poverty.
+RDFs have often mentioned in their reports that training this many women has had a revolutionary impact on how and why total communities became committed to helping the extreme poor take themselves out of poverty.
 This kind of training requires at least one year before people are ready to move ahead independently.

 8) Building Networks and Partnerships (Importance of Leveraging).
 All during the first two years, RDFs work closely with villagers in finding ways to build partnerships and networks of collaboration with individuals and organizations in the three sectors of society: a) public sector (national, regional and rural district level government agencies), b) private sector (corporations, enterprises and business organizations, and c) social sector, (foundations, national and international NGOs, universities, and other non-profit donors).
 This ability of VDC leaders to leverage their own limited resources by networking and establishing partnerships is the key to the SDDP initiative becoming sustainable.
 Note from the chart below how CHOICE during the first ten years (2004 to 2013) provided over fifty percent (54.6%) of the budget.
 In the next two years (2014 to 2015), CHOICE, using the SDDP strategy, was only required to provide a little over twenty percent (21.7%) of the budget.
 With training from the CHOICE facilitators, village leaders, through their own networking and partnerships, were able to generate nearly 80 percent of the budget spent.